DataExperts/Dexih.Utils.CopyProperties/README.md

 ```

 With a small set of data (~50 row collection) the performance is about 10x faster (50ms for the CopyProperties, 500ms for the JsonConvert).
-For a larger set of data(~500,000 row collection) the performance gain is more modest about 30% faster (3 seconds for CopyProperties, 4 seconsd for JsonConvert)
+For a larger set of data(~500,000 row collection) the performance gain is more modest about 30% faster (3 seconds for CopyProperties, 4 seconds for JsonConvert)

 [Performance demo](https://dotnetfiddle.net/SMR1vF)

-**Special Note**: For best performance a handcoded copy will perform significatly better than either this library or serlialization, as the `Reflection` library adds significant overhead.
+**Special Note**: For best performance a hand coded copy will perform significantly better than either this library or serialization, as the `Reflection` library adds significant overhead.

 ### Usage